Compare Surgical Masks and N95 Masks

 What is a Surgical Mask?

 Surgical masks are loose fitting and designed to keep droplets in, and are intended to keep the wearer from getting others sick.
-Medical professionals wear a surgical mask to prevent patients on the operating table from being infected with germs and pathogens from them.
-If the wearer of the mask coughs or sneezes, most of the droplets get caught in the mask.
-This only works if the mask is changed frequently and disposed of safely.
+Medical workers wear surgical masks to keep patients from being infected with pathogens and germs.
+If someone wearing a mask sneezes or coughs, the close covering means that most of the moisture droplets are stopped by the mask.
+This protection only works if the wearer changes the mask frequently and disposes of it safely.
 In surgery, doctors must change their mask at least every two hours.
 If a mask of this type is worn repeatedly, it loses its effectiveness.

 Make masks for your family or for donation.
 See our page full of tutorials and tips.